mshattuck/employeesummaryengine/README.md

 ## List of Contributors:
 none
 ## Tests:
-test ran in the 'test'
+test ran in the 'test' subfolder
 ## Questions:
 For quesitons, email at: